gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ## Async

 Let's review what we wanted in the begining:
 > Ready?
-The idea is farily straightforward: we use a `queue` of tasks being run.
+A first, naïve idea, is farily straightforward: we use a `queue` of tasks being run.
 We cycle through this list and run a part of each task for a little bit of time.
 Then, when we reach the end of the queue, we go back to the begining and do it all over again.

  We're missing the part where we run each task for **a little bit of time**.
-The way it is now, our implementation runs each task to completion, but that's not what we want.
+The way it is now, our implementation runs each task to completion before moving on, but that's not what we want.
 What if one of the tasks took a long time to run, while the next two were super quick?
-The two tasks would `starve` waiting for the processor to run them.
+The two tasks would **starve** waiting for the processor to run them.
 To fix that, we'll first make our example a bit more complicated.
 Here are the new tasks, see if you can understand how they work (I'll explain below):

-Let's add a field called `run_counter` that starts with zero and is incremented every time we call `run()`.
-When the counter is `100` and we call `run()`, the `done` field is set to `true` and the task returns.
-Then our executor will clean it up since it's `done`.
-What this effectively does is make every task print "Hi from task {name}" 100 times.
-For our purposes, this simulates the task being run partially every time we call `run()` on it:

 ```rust
 struct Task {